danielhegyes/flask_dojo/specifications/mentor.md

 ## Instance methods

 ### ```__init__```
 The constructor of the object.
+The class also has a constructor, which calls the Person's constructor, but also set's the nickname attribute (should raise an error, if empty).

 #### Arguments